 The Depot Manager does not synchronize immediately the metadata of the newly added online and UMDS depots.
-If you want to force the synchronization and not wait for the scheduled synchronization to take place, use the POST https://<vcenter_ip_address_or_fqdn>/api/esx/ settings/depots?action=sync&vmw-task=true request.
+If you want to force the synchronization and not wait for the scheduled synchronization to take place, call the sync\Task() method of the com.vmware.esx.settings.Depots interface.
 You can also define a custom schedule to sync the metadata from the currently configured online or UMDS depots.

-To create a custom schedule for checking for new software updates, you must first define the schedule parameters by using the SyncSchedule.Schedule data structure..
-Then you can add the schedule to the schedule specification by using the SyncSchedule.Spec data structure..
+To create a custom schedule for checking for new software updates, you must first define the schedule parameters by using the com.vmware.esx.settings.depots.SyncScheduleTypes.Schedule class.
+Then you can add the schedule to the schedule specification by using the setSchedule(schedule) method of the com.vmware.esx.settings.depots.SyncScheduleTypes.Spec class.
 Optionally, you can use the schedule specification to add an email to which notifications will be sent and define whether updates will be downloaded automatically.
-To apply the custom schedule, use the PUT https://<vcenter_ip_address_or_fqdn>/api/esx/settings/depots/syncschedule request and submit the SyncSchedule.Spec JSON object in the request body.
+To apply the custom schedule, call the set(spec) method of the com.vmware.esx.settings.depots.SyncSchedule interface.

 The default schedule is set to update the metadata daily at a random time.
-To reset the schedule to the default settings, use the PUT https://<vcenter_ip_address_or_fqdn>/api/esx/settings/ depots/sync-schedule and leave the SyncSchedule.Spec data structure unset..
+To reset the schedule to the default settings, call the set(spec) of the SyncSchedule interface and pass null as an argument.